mwhipple/brine/docs/step_reference.rst

 	of the current HTTP response.

    :samp:`Then the value of the response {(body|status|headers)} {[TRAVERSAL]} does {[not]} have any element that is`
-	Select any (at least one) element from the structure within the specified response attribute (at the optional traversal path).
+	Select any (at least one satisfying) element from the structure within the specified response attribute (at the optional traversal path).

    :samp:`Then the value of the {(body|status|headers)} {[TRAVERSAL]} has elements which are all`